ynput/OpenPype/website/docs/module_kitsu.md

 There are three settings available:
 - `Set status on note` -> turns on and off this integrator.
 - `Note shortname` -> Which status shortname should be set automatically (Case sensitive).
 - `Status exceptions` -> Exceptions for which task status should be left unchanged.
 You can add as many exceptions as you like.
-There are two fields to each exceptions: `Equality` (Whether current status should be equal or not equal to the exception status) and `Short name` (Shortname of the exception status).
+There are two fields to each exceptions: `Condition` (Whether current status should be equal or not equal to the exception status) and `Short name` (Shortname of the exception status).

 ![Integrate Kitsu Note project settings](assets/integrate_kitsu_note_settings.png)